 In Japan, where most of the world’s chlorella is produced, chlorella can be found in foods like noodles.
 However, more convenient methods of chlorella consumption include a powder (to add to smoothies and other recipes) or tablets.

-Most adults are recommended to take between three- and six- grams of chlorella per day (for smoothie makers, this is about ½- to 1 heaping teaspoon of powder).
+Most adults are recommended to take between three- and six- grams of chlorella per day (for smoothie makers, 1 to 2 teaspoons of powder).
 Chlorella is also safe for kids, but as always, before starting any new supplement it is best to first consult with your doctor.

 Author: Aiko Jin